captureCO2/captureCO2.github.io/README.md

 ## Navigate to our project
-View our full media project here [here](https://captureco2.github.io)
+View our full media project [here](https://captureco2.github.io)

 ## Screenshot
 ![screenshot](https://raw.githubusercontent.com/captureCO2/captureCO2.github.io/master/screenshot.png)

 =========

-The website was developed by Kadie Jaffe.
+The website was developed by [Kadie Jaffe](https://github.com/kadie16).
 Content was developed by Kadie, Peter, Marty, and Tim.
 Information was gathered from the references listed on the website.
-[Kadie Jaffe](https://github.com/kadie16)